-Last year Keirnan Fowler and colleagues published a paper on simulating runoff under changing climatic conditions in Water Resources Research.
+Last year Keirnan Fowler and colleagues published a paper on recent trends in US flood risk in Geophysical Research Letters.
 The paper provides an interesting perspective on the ability to model climate change with the current generation of hydrological models and calibration techniques.
 We decided to ask Keirnan a few questions about himself and the paper.

 Q: Where are you from, where are you based, and what are your research interests?

 A: I’m from Melbourne, Australia and my PhD is based at the University of Melbourne.
 I’m interested in the way river catchments respond to changes in climate, and also in how we as a society make decisions amid uncertainty due to climate change and climate variability.

 Q: What is the take home message of your paper?

 A: In hydrology, models used to convert rainfall to runoff (rainfall-runoff models) often perform poorly when climatic conditions are different (eg. less rainfall) to the conditions they were originally calibrated to.
 Among hydrologists, this problem has led to questions such as, ‘what might be wrong with these models?’ and ‘how should we fix them?’.
 The key contribution of this paper was to demonstrate that existing rainfall runoff models are in fact more capable than previously thought.
 We showed that much of the apparent poor performance is actually due to poor or insufficient model calibration techniques, rather than the models themselves.

 So the two take home messages would be ‘calibrate with care’ and ‘don’t judge your model too hastily’.

 Q: You decided to start your PhD after working in industry for several years.
 Can you explain what motivated you to start a PhD, and does this relate to what is presented in your paper?